PhilipSchmid/k8s-home-lab/README.md

 exclude=rke2-*
 ```

-This will cause the following packages to be kept at this exact version as long as the `exclude` configuration is in place:
+This will cause the following packages to be kept back at this exact version as long as the `exclude` configuration is in place:
 ```bash
 $ sudo rpm -qa "*rke2*"
 rke2-common-1.18.13~rke2r1-0.el8.x86_64